The Disney film

 - The various shots of Hades' frustration and fury as Herc tackles everything he throws at him without even breaking a sweat.

-- Herc defeating the Minotaur, Medusa and a gryphon with one punch each, making them all land in a pile.
+- Herc defeating the Minotaur, Medusa and a gryphon with one punch each (and he straight-up Shoryukens Medusa), making them all land in a pile.

 - Megara backs into a Cupid (or would that be Eros?) statue.
 Specifically she pokes herself with his "love arrow".
 She notices this, and shows an expression of "does that mean what I think it means?"
 Look at it!